aviwaraich/Smart-Social-Media-Algo/README.md

     - Alphabetically.
 - unfollow_brand(User user, Brand brand)
 - print_user_data(User user)
     - Prints out: the user‘s name, the user’s list of friends, and a list of brands they follow.
-See the assignment for the exact print functions to be used.
 - get_degrees_of_connection(User a, User b)
     - Distance between two users.